Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: System Design and Architecture

-\paragraph{Flow Composition Layer} Flows implement the \texttt{BaseFlow} contract and compose low-level actors into executable pipelines.
-A flow is responsible for: instantiating and sizing actor pools for each stage, mapping declarative resource hints to concrete GPU/CPU allocations, queuing trial work and load-balancing it across available actors, and coordinating deterministic teardown to reclaim resources between stages.
-Failure handling is explicit: transient actor errors trigger bounded retries, while persistent trial failures are recorded and excluded from further stages.
 Each flow is bound to a versioned Docker image that encapsulates its runtime environment and dependencies, ensuring reproducibility and isolation across releases.
 Flows are registered via a Flow Registry, enabling teams to add new workflows without touching core runtime code.
 Each flow emits an archive of trial metadata, metrics, and artifacts to support reproducibility and post-hoc analysis.

 \paragraph{Submission Engine Layer} The submission engine manages job validation, packaging, and distributed execution.
 It converts high-level job specifications into executable configurations, validates them against \texttt{Pydantic} schemas, and bundles required artifacts—including the full \textsc{OptiKIT} runtime—into a self-contained package for deployment.
 The engine coordinates authentication, resource allocation, and container orchestration through existing enterprise schedulers, providing a uniform interface for both local and remote execution.